qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 # Remote files

-This tutorial gives an example of how to load data from remote files into Qlik Associative Engine using the built-in web file connectivity.
-In this example files are located on Dropbox but the solution would be similar if using, for example, Google Drive or OneDrive.
+In this tutorial, learn how to load data from remote files into Qlik Associative Engine with the built-in web file connectivity service.

+In this tutorial, the data files are located on Dropbox, but the solution is similar for loading data from other remote sources, such as Google Drive or Microsoft OneDrive.

 ## Prerequisites